cal-itp/data-infra/docs/analytics_tools/saving_code.md

   - To keep the remote version, run:<br/>
     `git checkout --theirs path/to/notebook.ipynb`
 - From here, just add the file and commit with a message as you normally would and the conflict should be fixed in your Pull Request.

+(other-common-github-issues-encountered-during-saving-codes)

+### Other Common Issues

+- Untracked Files:
+  Sometimes, files are created or modified locally but are not added to Git before committing, so they are not tracked or pushed to GitHub.
+Use `git add <filename>` to track files before committing.
+- Incorrect Branches:
+  Committing to the wrong branch (e.g., main instead of a feature branch) can cause problems, especially if changes are not meant to be merged into the main codebase.
+Always ensure you're on the correct branch using git branch and switch branches with `git checkout <branch-name>` before committing.
+- Merge Conflicts from Overlapping Work:
+  When multiple analysts work on the same files or sections of code, merge conflicts can occur.
+Creating feature branches and pulling regularly to stay updated with main can help avoid these conflicts.

 (other-common-github-commands)=